 If you want to get a quick feel for local development, run

-npx create-stackbit-playground in your terminal, and follow the instructions.
+npx create-stackbit-app@latest in your terminal, and follow the instructions.

 Stackbit supports developing your project's code locally, including the ability to view your running local site inside Stackbit's user interface with full visual editing.